-“Meditation provides the space between a thought and a reaction; it gives you the ability to expand that space, linger in it, and give yourself time to decide how to react, rather than just reacting on impulse,” says Kelton Wright, Managing Editor, who has been meditating for two years.
+“Meditation provides the space between a thought and a reaction; it gives you the ability to expand that space, linger in it, and give yourself time to decide how to react, rather than just reacting on impulse,” says Kelton Wright, Director of Editorial, who has been meditating for two years.

 “For me, meditation is a practice which de-excites the nervous system, gets me to settle into my body, and gives me the space to observe the state of my thoughts, my emotions, and my physical body,” says Nathalie Huynh, Software Engineer, who has been meditating for about a year.

 “Meditation has really opened my eyes to the control I have over what is a thought and what is actual reality,” says Ryan Kelly, Creative Producer, who’s been meditating for a year.